MHResearchNetwork/Diagnosis-Codes/readme.md

 # MHRN diagnosis codes: Which file do you want?
- * For a human-readable file, choose MHRN_DX_CODES_20230419.xlsx.
+ * For a human-readable file, choose the most recent  mhrn_dx_codes[year].csv.
 It's in Diagnosis-Codes, accessible by the blue link above left.
  * For a SAS dataset, use mhrn_dx_codes[year].zip.
- * For other platforms, there is text (csv) file, mhrn_dx_codes[year].csv.

  **Important Notes**:
 Select codes you want based on flags described below.